huangyingting/copilot-cs/README.md

 could you generate a few of xunit test cases for function QuickSort, the test case function name should start with QuickSort, then use _ to concat test case, for example, if the test case is empty array, then the function name is QuickSort_EmptyArray

 ## Webapi
+what is the command line to create a dotnet 7.0 webapi project named "Api"

+dotnet new webapi -n Api -f net7.0

-create a asp.net core webapi project, and expose QuickSort as a REST API
+create an asp.net core 7.0 webapi project, and expose QuickSort as a REST API

 can you rewrite to use json input?

-dotnet new webapi -o Api --framework "net7.0"

 how to use curl to test SortController?